 Mary Braswell is the librarian for The Albany Herald.
 Braswell is in charge of the newspaper's library operations and coordinates orders for photography prints.
 Braswell also serves on The Herald's Editorial Board and writes the weekly Thumbs Up! editorial, along with her popular Looking Back history column on Sundays in the SouthView section.

-HISTORY: See what was making the news in Albany and Southwest Georgia this week in years gone by.
+HISTORY: See what was making the news this week in 1915-69.

 From cabbage plants to convicts, there is always news to report.